Carlos Alcaraz reaches his first French Open final by beating Jannik Sinner in 5 sets over 4 hours

+“Obviously disappointed how it ended, but it’s part of my growing and the process,” said Sinner, who won the Australian Open in January for his first major trophy.
+“The winner is happy, and then the loser tries to find a way to beat him the next time.”

-Sinner entered the semifinals with a 13-0 record in Grand Slam play in 2024 after winning the Australian Open in January.
-But the 22-year-old Italian also showed up in Paris with a lingering hip injury that forced him to sit out the clay-court tournament in Rome last month.
+The 22-year-old Italian showed up in Paris with a lingering hip injury that forced him to sit out the clay-court tournament in Rome last month.
+Alcaraz missed that event, too, because of a right forearm issue that he said made him afraid to hit his booming forehands at full force.

-No. 4 Zverev of Germany and No. 7 Ruud of Norway were scheduled to meet in the second semifinal Friday.
-Zverev’s domestic abuse case in Berlin ended earlier in the day, when he reached an out-of-court settlement with his accuser, a former girlfriend.

-Alcaraz vs. Sinner began in the afternoon under a blue sky, with nary a cloud in sight and the court swathed in sunlight.

-They are seen as the future of men’s tennis.
-The present isn’t too shabby, either.
-Even though this was not necessarily the most aesthetically pleasing of their nine head-to-head meetings — Alcaraz now leads 5-4 — and they combined for 102 unforced errors, there were moments of brilliance that generated dueling clap-accompanied chants of each man’s first name from the Court Philippe Chatrier crowd.

-Both men were troubled physically in the third set, but it was Sinner who took it.
-Alcaraz flexed his right hand as it began to cramp; Sinner got his right forearm and left leg massaged.
-It brought to mind last year’s French Open semifinals, when Alcaraz got off to a terrific start against Djokovic but then was hit in the third set by full-body cramps that rendered the remainder of the match anticlimactic.
+Both men experienced physical problems in the third set.
+Alcaraz's right hand began to cramp.
+Sinner had his right forearm and left thigh massaged by a trainer during changeovers.

+It brought to mind last year’s French Open semifinals, when Alcaraz got off to a terrific start against Djokovic but then dealt with full-body cramps that rendered the remainder of the match anticlimactic.

 “I learned from last year’s match against Djokovic, when I was in the same position as today,” Alcaraz said.
 “I know that, in this moment, you have to be calm, you have to keep going, because the cramp is going to go away.
 You have to stay there, fighting.”